yortch/openshiftv3-rhoar-workshop/Lab-3-Thorntail-Adjective_Service.md

-# Lab 3:  Creating Thorntail Rest Services
+# Lab 3:  Creating a Thorntail Adjective Services

-In this lab we will create 3 rest services based on Thorntail
-* Creating Thorntail Rest Services
-    * Adjective Service
-    * Noun Service
-    * Insult Service
-* Service Discovery
-* Unit testing -  RestAssured
-* Integration testing -Arquillian Cube

 ## Pre-requisites

-Must have completed Labs 1 and 2.
-We will be using those components for following labs
+Must have Visual Studio Code, JDK 8 or above

 ## Get the starter project up and running